math-ddup/StyleBoost/README.md

-# StyleBoost
-**"StyleBoost: Controlling Style-Content Fusion with SVD for Text-Driven Generation"**
+# StyleBoost: Controlling Style-Content Fusion with SVD for Text-Driven Generation
 ---
 ## 📖 Introduction
 This repository provides the official implementation of **StyleBoost**, a text-driven style transfer framework based on diffusion models.